-Finally, the agency's Long Term Financial Plan and Strategic Plan (2011-2015) both take sustainability into consideration for cost savings and energy efficiency, thereby building sustainability goals into nearly every proposed project.
+Finally, the agency's Long Range Financial Plan and Strategic Plan (2011-2015) both take sustainability into consideration for cost savings and energy efficiency, thereby building sustainability goals into nearly every proposed project and planning document.

-18c: Has your agency rehabilitated or adaptively reused historic properties to achieve sustainability goals?
+18d.
+Has your agency rehabilitated or adaptively reused historic properties to achieve sustainability goals?

-AFRH is in the process of evaluating options for rehabilitation and reuse of the Heating Plant (Building 46, Contributing resource to the AFRH Historic District) for improvements in energy efficiency.
-Adapting the Heating Plant for use as a cogeneration plant would help AFRH meet its goals under EO 13514.
+AFRH is in the process of evaluating options for rehabilitation and reuse of the Heating Plant (Building 46, Contributing resource to the AFRH-W Historic District) for improvements in energy efficiency.
+With the 2013 decommissioning of the Heating Plant (Building 46), AFRH replaced its functions with individual boilers for each active building on campus.
+The individual units eliminate most excess output and achieving near 90% efficiency.
+AFRH had previously considered conversion of the building into a cogeneration plant, but this recent improvement in energy use also leaves the plant available for redevelopment and rehabilitation by a third party.

-18d: How has your agency promoted the rehabilitation of historic properties to achieve energy efficiency goals as an alternative to new construction?
+18e.
+How has your agency promoted the rehabilitation of historic properties to achieve energy efficiency goals as an alternative to new construction?